tf-encrypted/tf-encrypted/examples/mnist/README.md

 ### Launching servers

-Once the instances are ready the next step is to link them together by creating and distributing a new configuration file
+Once the instances are ready and running the next step is to link them together by creating and distributing a new configuration file
 ```shell
 ./tools/gcp/link master server0 server1 crypto-producer model-trainer prediction-client
 ```
-which will put an updated `config.json` file in the home directory on each instance, following by
+which will put an updated `config.json` file in the home directory on each instance, followed by
 ```shell
 ./tools/gcp/serve master server0 server1 crypto-producer model-trainer prediction-client
 ```